mindspore-ai/docs/tutorials/training/source_en/quick_start/quick_start.md

 ![quick_start_quick_start_21_0](./images/quick_start_quick_start_21_0.png)

 Through the above query operation, you can see the transformed images.
 The dataset is divided into 1875 groups of data.
 Each group of data contains 32 images.
-Each image has a value of 32×32.
+The resolution of each image is 32 x 32.
 After all the data is prepared, you can proceed to the next step of data training.

 ## Defining the Network